Plant cell line collection

 When results obtained by using the plant cell lines are published in a scientific journal, it should be cited in the following manner:

-Nicotiana tabacum BY-2 cell line (rpc00001) was provided by the RIKEN BRC which is participating in the National BioResource Project of the MEXT/AMED, Japan.
+Nicotiana tabacum BY-2 cell line (rpc00001) was provided by the RIKEN BRC through the National BioResource Project of the MEXT, Japan.